Conversation at a Brent Memory Cafe

 MU1: There are three elements to Memory Cafes creating impact.
 Physical, social and educational.
 Social, as you can see by the interactions.
 The physical part is just getting out of the house to be here, also getting involved in the exercises.
 It’s educational when we get to do quizzes and gain more knowledge.

 MU2: Yes I agree with those areas.
 From my view as a carer, it’s good for mental health.
-Once the person I care for got a wheelchair, I was able to take her to places.
+Once the person I care for got a wheelchair, I was able to take them to places.
 It reduces isolation.

 SK: So would you advise organisations and healthcare professionals tell people about Memory Cafes?